Rick Reynolds, LCSW

 To say infidelity is self-absorbed and selfish is a colossal understatement.

-When it comes to relationships, it's impossible to find someone capable of meeting all your needs or someone whose needs you can fully meet.
-You may love your mate and be content in the relationship, but we are two separate individuals making sacrifices and compromises to live life together.
+When it comes to relationships, it's simply not possible to find someone capable of meeting all your needs or someone whose needs you can fully meet.
+You may love your mate and be content in the relationship, but we are two separate individuals, making sacrifices and compromises to live life together.
 For many, it's the fact that they've given so much that makes them value their marriage.

 If, however, we are under-invested, then we won't value the relationship to the same degree.
 With a lack of value comes a lack of motivation to protect and work through the difficulties of marriage.
 Instead of maintaining an attitude of love and caring concern as we vowed to do, we betray ourselves—abandoning love and becoming self-consumed.
 Whatever captures our attention captures us, and as we focus on our mate's failures, we lose sight of how we are failing our mate and family.